 By Tammy Stouchko, Principal, SSP Architects

-Note: This is the second part of a blog series focusing on interior design trends to consider when seeking to create healthier, person-centered workplaces.
-Read part one: How Do You Create a Healthier Workplace Through Interior Design?
+Note: This is the first of a two-part blog focusing on interior design trends to consider when seeking to create healthier, person-centered workplaces.

 If you are interested in working with an architect that prioritizes interior designs that focus on your employee’s wellbeing – a key aspect to your business success – contact SSP Architects today for a free conversation about your commercial interior design project.